• Skip to Information Toolbar

 Parent Engagement Policy

-The staff at Rolling Meadows Elementary School has always regarded parental involvement vital to the success of students achieving academic success.
+The staff at Rolling Meadows Elementary School understands that parental involvement is vital to the success of students achieving academic success.
 All schools have their individual characteristics and needs; Rolling Meadows Elementary is no different.
-Within our community there are many diverse cultures, languages, and students with disabilities, and many more unique needs.
+Within our community there are many diverse cultures, languages, students with disabilities, and many more unique needs.
 We encourage parents and guardians to participate as school volunteers, in PTA, and on School Community Council.

 It is the intent that our communication with parents, such as materials or flyers, will be written in an understandable and uniform format and, to the extent practicable, provided in a language that is understandable.
 If anyone would like clarification, interpretation, or additional support, please contact the office at 385-646-4990.
 Each parent or guardian is highly encouraged to work directly with the teacher of the child to resolve any concerns.